sergey-sw/raft-playground/README.md

 2022-11-19 18:09:53.126 raft-node-n2 INFO Didn't get enough votes, step down to FOLLOWER at term 2
 ```

-They will try again and again, and each new attempt increments election term.
+They will try again and again, and each new attempt increments the election term.

 ```
 2022-11-19 18:09:54.836 raft-node-n3 INFO Became a candidate in term 6 and requested votes from others